brad-seeley/film-portfolio/index.md

 After seeing my girlfriend Jess take beautiful photos of countless memories, I was inspired to start taking my own film photos. <br>
 Please have a look through some of my favourites that I've taken over the past few years. <br>

-*Please note, these were taken on a range of cameras and film stock.* My most used cameras are:
+*Please note, these were taken on a range of cameras and film stock.* <br>
+My most used cameras are:
 - Canon AV1
 - Canon Canonet F1.9
 - Contax RTS

-If you'd like to know more, please contact me at:*<br>
+If you'd like to know more, please contact me at:<br>
 [contact@brad-seeley.com](mailto:contact@brad-seeley.com)

 <div class="center">